Tropical mixtures of star tree metrics: Basic definitions and main result

-Given a tree $T$, we can assign nonnegative weights to all edges $e\in E(T)$ via a map $w: E(T) \to \RR_+$.
+Given a tree $T$, we can assign nonnegative weights to all edges in $T$ via a map $w\colon E(T) \to \RR_+$.
 The pair $(T,w)$ is called a \emph{weighted tree}.
 Throughout this section all trees are weighted unrooted trees on $n$ taxa.
-Given $i,j\in [n]$ and $(T,w)$ a weighted tree, we define the \emph{distance} between $i$ and $j$ to be $ d_T(i,j)=\sum_{e\in (i\rightarrow j)}w(e)$, where $e$ varies along all edges in the unique path from $i$ to $j$.
-We omit the subscript $T$ when understood from the context.